 How to use your Reloading Dies

 Reloading dies in .308 offer you a chance to produce some of the most accurate long-range ammo you will ever use.
 Depending on the type of reloading press you use, you will either have to exchange the dies after each step or they will be attached to the disk on top of the reloading press and switching is easy (as with turret or progressive reloading presses).
 In each case, the reloading dies are screwed into the reloading press and then set in place with tightening locks.
 While adjusting the reloading dies, the reloader pulls on the press lever to complete each reloading stage.
-For more info on how to use reloading dies you can check out this video.

 All .308 reloading die sets reviewed here offer good quality and years of effective reloading.